View Document Text

 provides the strategy’s model and subsequent changes to the model.
 The OPS

-Program sponsor is responsible for executing transactions based on the arrangement
+Program sponsor is responsible for executing transactions in accordance with the

 The Adviser entered into a Model Portfolio Adviser Agreement with Envestnet Portfolio